nayyarv/deprecated-blog/content/pages/resume.md

  - Trained futures hedging algorithms based on historical price ratios, with robust performance in simulated trading environments with generated transaction data.
  - Built robust and quick python REST and WebSocket market data feeds for bitfinex, bimex, coinbase, gemini, kraken and LROS, and CBOE via Interactive Brokers.
+ - Wrote and iterated business plan in consultation wth advisors and potential financiers and led presentations to interested parties to help develop the idea further.

 ### Operations Research Analyst, Jan 2016 - Apr 2018
 Hudson River Trading, Singapore